A grand dedication was held for Montgomery County’s Memorial Hall during the first week of January in 1910.

 A parade, led by the Sons of Veterans drum corps, formed at Jefferson Street and marched to a flagstaff at the southeast corner of the building.
-There, the marchers were joined by area school children under the watch of Superintendent of Schools, E. J. Brown.
+There, the marchers were joined by area schoolchildren under the watch of the then-Superintendent of Schools, E. J. Brown.

 Numerous speeches were made congratulating all involved including the architect, William Earl Russ, the son of a soldier who “had left an arm on one of the bloody fields.”

 The building was designed as a “palace of peace,” but also to be a gathering place for the community.
 Exposition space, an auditorium and a historical library were a few of the amenities inside the building designed in “a modern Americanized version of the French Renaissance.”

 The ceremony wrapped up with the presentation of a silk flag by “Old Guard Post 23,” one of the initial groups that planned the project.